 Gone are the days where you need to hire a bonafide marketing expert to control and manage your social media accounts.
 You still can if that’s what you prefer, however, many new opportunities have developed as these channels matured.

-Social media interns, community influencers, and even low-level marketers are finding regular work, and it often benefits both parties in a relationship — the employees and the business.
+Social media intern, community influencer, and even low-level marketers are finding regular work, and it often benefits both parties in a relationship — the employees and the business.
 Businesses can take advantage of talented, up-and-coming social marketers while keeping their budgets manageable.
-These interns or fresh hires gain the necessary experience and fieldwork they need to advance their careers.
+These interns or fresh hire gain the necessary experience and fieldwork they need to advance their careers.

 It’s still a great idea to hire a skilled professional to handle your accounts, but the point is the talent pool is growing.
 This is something that was nearly unheard of just five years ago, as many were merely getting over the idea of hiring managers for social at all.
 Today, it’s grown to a point where brands and companies are willing to take risks and engage outside the usual circles.

 This may be slightly unrelated, but it’s worth noting that several other internet-based fields have arisen alongside social media management.
 The connected, always-on nature of the internet has helped to produce many fresh job opportunities.
 This includes a community or online activity manager, content manager, virtual reality consultant, cloud services specialist, and even user experience managers.

 3. Marijuana Doctor or Dispensary Owner